 Other toys and gifts received police and fire department escorts.

 A donation of hundreds of Pillow Pets, courtesy of the Metro's firefighter association and a non-profit organization called Pillow Pets for Life, led by Kara Kately, arrived at the hospital main entrance in fire engines on Dec.
 20. Toys donated at fire stations throughout Sacramento were added to the donation of the popular gifts — pillows with attached stuffed animals.
-Later in the week, members of the California Highway Patrol delivered hundreds of presents for children in squad cars.
+Later in the week, members of the California Highway Patrol also delivered hundreds of presents for children in squad cars.

-Many of the gifts that had arrived earlier in the week on Dec.
+Many of the gifts that had arrived earlier in the week of Dec.
 22 found homes with children who were in the hospital and their siblings during a “Santa’s Workshop” toy distribution on the pediatric inpatient floor, organized with the help of the hospital’s volunteers.

 One of those volunteers, Paulette Levallois, a student at Sacramento State University, said two children in her family had been touched by cancer.

 “Our family has spent a lot of time on this floor,” Levallois said as she helped distribute gifts to waiting families on the pediatric ward.
 “I understand what these families are going through.”

 Michelle Johnson spearheaded the collection of toys and other gifts donated by TFLG, a Davis-based law firm.
 Johnson’s firm also participated in the Holiday Workshop, distributing toys and gifts to children and their families.